youyinnn/cloud_run_tut/README.md

 # <COEN6313: Programming On Cloud> TUT: Google Cloud Run

-This tutorial will go through three demo projects for two use cases: (1) [Web services: Websites](https://cloud.google.com/run/#section-6) and  (2) [Data processing: Lightweight data transformation]( https://cloud.google.com/run/#section-6) using **Google Cloud Run**, **Cloud Storage**, **Eventarc (pronunciation: event arch)**, and **BigQuery** services of the Google Cloud Platform.
+This tutorial will go through three demo projects for two use cases: (1) [Web services: Websites](https://cloud.google.com/run/#section-6) and (2) [Data processing: Lightweight data transformation](https://cloud.google.com/run/#section-6) using **Google Cloud Run**, **Cloud Storage**, **Eventarc (pronunciation: event arch)**, and **BigQuery** services of the Google Cloud Platform.

 Before you dive into the coding, you should study the following materials.

-No need to operate on the Cloud Run, just understand the concepts and know what you will probably do.
+There is no need to operate on the Cloud Run; just understand the concepts and know what you will probably do.

 - Cloud Run:

   - Overall:

     - [What is Cloud Run](https://cloud.google.com/run/docs/overview/what-is-cloud-run): You should understand the concept of "Cloud Run Services" and "Clould Run Jobs."

     - [Is my app a good fit for Cloud Run?](https://cloud.google.com/run/docs/fit-for-run): You should know what kind of work suits Google Cloud Run.

   - For Use Case 1:

     - [Quickstart: Deploy to Cloud Run from a Git Repository](https://cloud.google.com/run/docs/quickstarts/deploy-continuously#cloudrun_deploy_continuous_code-python)

     - [Deploy a Python Service to Cloud Run from Source Code](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-python-service)